ttnny/object-pool-example/README.md

 A **creational** design pattern.

-> Reusing the object that are expensive or slow to instantiate.
+> This pattern allows to reuse the objects that are expensive or slow to instantiate.
 The pool is a container which contains a specified amount of objects.
 When an object is taken from the pool, it is not available in the pool until it is put back.
 Objects in the pool have a lifecycle: creation, validation and destroy.
 >
 > — Javatpoint.com